Sai-Santhosh/MLOPS_Breast_Cancer/README.md

 - **Prediction Pipeline:** Real-time predictions on unseen data
 - **Logging:** MLflow and Dagshub for model monitoring
 - **Database:** MongoDB for ETL
+- **Model Selection:** XGBoost, Gradient Boost, AdaBoost, Random Forest, and Hyperparameter tuning using GridSearchCV to identify the best-performing model.

 ---